 Building better relationships

-Throughout my life I have always preferred the close company of a few good friends rather than keeping the company of many people whom I feel lesser kinships.
+Throughout my life, I have always preferred the close company of a few good friends rather than keeping the company of many people with whom I feel lesser kinships.

 So how would one develop closer relationships?
 A desire becomes a goal through motivation, and a goal with a plan becomes reality.